roq-trading/roq-api/README.md

 * C++17
 * Linux (RHEL, CentOS, Debian, Ubuntu)
 * Same-host deployment
-* Communication using shared memory
+* Shared memory for communication
 * Micro-service design
-* 100% CPU usage due to busy polling
+* Busy polling causing 100% CPU usage
-* Disable hyperthreading, CPU isolation and thread affinity are all strongly recommended
+* Use of CPU isolation and thread affinity, disable hyperthreading, are all strongly recommended practices
 * Enough CPU cores to support your use-case